 Many visitors to Southeast Asia spend much of their time rushing around clogged city streets.
 Break free and see the region from a bicycle seat on this 10-day trip.
 Roll past the temples of stunning Angkor Wat, cruise around Phnom Penh, and enjoy the villages and rural life around Siem Reap.
 It’s perfect for pedal-pushers of all levels looking to explore less well-known regions at a leisurely pace.
 Consider this an introduction to the joys of Southeast Asia and cycling.

+Your Welcome Moment: Meet Your CEO and Group.
 Bicycle hire and helmet.
 Cu Chi cycling.
 Cu Chi Tunnels entrance and tour.
-Floating market visit (Mekong Delta).
-Oudong Trail Cycling (Phnom Penh).
+Floating market visit.
+Oudong Trail Cycling.
 Tonle Sap cycling.
 Angkor Wat cycling.
 Angkor Wat complex entrance and guide.
 All transport between destinations and to/from included activities.

 Cycle around the ruins of the Khmer Empire at Angkor Wat, keep an eye out for rare birds around Tonle Sap Lake, bike along the Mekong River to a village homestay.